11 Christmas Minute to Win It Games the Kids Will Love

 3. Ornament Roll

 Set a starting point and finish line with tape (or a different material) and choose a plastic ornament for each contestant.
-Have each person use a straw to blow their ornament towards the finish line and whoever crosses it first, wins!
-If it proves too difficult, try setting a timer for a minute and whoever's ornament is closest to the finish line at the end, wins.
+Have each person use a straw to blow their ornament toward the finish line and whoever crosses it first, wins!
+If it proves too difficult, try setting a timer for a minute and whoever’s ornament is closest to the finish line at the end, wins.

 4. Antler Ring Toss